noahhefner/website/content/posts/the-land-cruiser-of-laptops/index.md

 *Exploded T430 bootsplash image*

+I was a bit intimidated by the idea of tearing apart my entire system to access the ROM chips.
+To stay organized, I took photos and recorded every single screw I removed in my notebook, making sure none were missed during reassembly.
+I’m very glad I did, because I don’t think I would have been able to put it back together without those references.

+picture here of notes

+*Disassembly notes*

 ## 7-Row Keboard Mod

 The ThinkPad xx30 series replaced the iconic beveled keyboard with a more modern island-style design.
 Reception to this change was mixed, with some reviewers praising the new keyboard while others lamented the loss of the classic 7-row layout.
 One popular mod among T430 owners is swapping the stock keyboard for a T420 keyboard to restore the older design.
 This modification requires altering the T420 keyboard in several places, as it is not an exact fit.

 I found the mod interesting, so I ordered a T420 keyboard and installed it by following [this guide](https://www.instructables.com/ThinkPad-T430T430sX230-Classic-Keyboard-Mod/).
 The process went smoothly, and I had the new keyboard working without any issues.

 After using it for about two weeks, I realized I actually prefer the island-style keyboard.
 Maybe I’m just too young to fully appreciate the classic design—but I’ve come to think the island-style keyboard is pretty great.
+Thankfully this mod is reversible and I got the stock keyboard reinstalled in about five minutes.

 ## CPU Upgrade

 As I mentioned in the introduction, the T430 has a socketed CPU.
 This is incredibly rare for laptops.
 Even the Framework laptop, the bastion of modern repairable laptops, has a soldered CPU.
 There are a handful of processors that can be used in the T430.
-I selected the i7–3632QM, a quad core, 35 watt chip which should offer a nice performance boost over the dual-core i5-3320M chip that came with my machine.
+I selected the i7–3632QM, a quad-core, 8 thread, 35 watt chip which should offer a nice performance boost over the dual-core i5-3320M chip that came with my machine.

 ## Wireless Card Upgrade